Let's Make a Deal: Mega-Deal week

-For season premiere weeks in 2015 and 2016 of the Brady version, Big Deal of the Day winners had an opportunity to win every non-zonk, non-cash prize from that day's episode as a "Mega-Deal".
-Prior to the start of the Big Deal, the contestant picked both a Big Deal curtain and one of seven Mega Deal cards (reduced by one for each day that the Mega Deal was not won that week).
-Unlike the Super Deal, the contestant does not risk their winnings in the Mega Deal.
-Only if the contestant won the Big Deal would the contestant's card be revealed.
-If the card was the Mega Deal, they won every non-zonk, non-cash prize on the show that day.
-Regardless, at the end of the Big Deal, whichever door was chosen was the contestant's to keep.
+During the first week of the 2015–16 and 2016–17 seasons on the Brady version, any trader who won a Big Deal had a chance to win the day's "Mega-Deal", which consisted of every non-cash, non-zonk prize offered during the episode.
+The Big Deal trader would choose both one of the three doors and one of seven cards (reduced by one for every day in which the Mega-Deal went unclaimed during the week).
+Only if the trader won the Big Deal would the chosen card be revealed; if it was the Mega-Deal card, they won all the prizes, including whatever they had traded away to play the Big Deal.
+Regardless of the outcome, the trader received the prize(s) in the Big Deal.

 Mash-Up Week

-The week of May 9, 2016 was designated Mash-Up Week.
+The week of May 9, 2016, was designated Mash-Up Week.
 During each of the five broadcast days, Deal and sister show The Price Is Right each featured one game from the other's lineup.
-The games were slightly modified to reflect the nature of the shows on which they were played; those on TPIR required contestants to price items, while those on Deal used random draws and the offer of cash/prize deals to stop a game early.
+The games were slightly modified to reflect the nature of the shows on which they were played; those on The Price Is Right were modified to add a pricing element, while those on Deal used random draws and the offer of cash/prize deals to stop a game early.
 Mash-Up Week returned to both shows the week of March 23, 2020.